malloryhayr/malloryhayr/README.md

 </a>

 ### Hey, I'm iGalaxy 👋
-I'm a 17-year-old aspiring software engineer, creator, & Minecraft enthusiast.
+I'm an 18-year-old aspiring software engineer, creator, & Minecraft enthusiast.

 I like to make things and pretend I know what I'm doing.